Pranalirawool/example-repo/README.md

 #example repository
-this is the sample repo,Hello world!
+this is the sample repo,Hello coders!

+this is second change